Seirdy/moac/CONTRIBUTING.md

 Everything possible should be covered by tests.
 If a branch handling an error should be impossible to reach and is therefore uncovered, replace it with a panic.
 Any uncovered line that isn't a panic is in need of a test.

-If you want live test feedback while hacking and find the tests to be too slow (they typically take under 3s by default on my low-end notebook), set the environment variable `LOOPS` to something below `64`.
-I like to set it to `16` for live sub-second feedback but leave it at the default `64` in my pre-commit hook.
-Test-cases run multiple times because of the non-determinism inherent to random password generation.
+If you want live test feedback while hacking and find the tests to be too slow (they typically take under 3s by default on my low-end notebook), set the environment variable `LOOPS` to something below `64`; running `make test-quick` will set it to `10`.
+Test-cases for password generation run multiple times because of the non-determinism inherent to random password generation.
 Tests are a bit slow since `GenPW()`'s tests have thousands of test-cases generated from lists of possible parameters.

+If you notice that a change causes a big slowdown in `make test`, run `make test-prof` to generate a `cpu.prof` file.
+Inspect that file with `go tool pprof cpu.prof`.

 Other ways to help
 ------------------